Food Costing in Hospitality: Calculate Costs and Maximize Profits

 3

-Underestimating waste
+Underestimating shrinkage

 4